Secure £40 in free bets with Sky Bet for York Ebor festival

 Registering with Sky Bet and claiming your £40 of free bets is both simple and secure.
 Simply follow these steps:

-The Group 1 Juddmonte International (3.35) featuring Paddington is the day's showpiece event at York.
-The big race follows the Sky Bet Great Voltigeur Stakes (3.00), in which the main contenders will be showcasing their St Leger credentials.
+The Group 1 Yorkshire Oaks (3.35) featuring Savethelastdance and Bluestocking is the day's showpiece event at York.
+The big race follows the competitive Clipper Handicap (3.00), in which Akhu Najla looks unexposed in a field of well-known performers.
 What do our Spotlight experts make of it all?

+York brings out the best in BLUE FOR YOU and the topweight can win this race for the second consecutive season.
+Point Lynas wasn't seen to best effect in the Royal Hunt Cup last time but his close second over C&D in May represents strong form and he is second choice.
+Three-time course winner Northern Express is in the form of his life and is next on the list, while Akhu Najla and Terwada are unexposed and others to consider.
+Ben Hutton

 Sky Bet has an ideal platform for punters looking to optimise their betting experience during York Ebor festival.
 With its reputation as a reliable powerhouse in the online sports betting sphere, Sky Bet guarantees a remarkable experience for their punters.